anne-urai/lab_wiki/Vision.md

 - Know the limits of your knowledge and **don't be afraid to ask questions**.
 Admit when you are wrong, or made a mistake; be honest with yourself, and with your peers and colleagues.
     - Examine your assumptions and expect to be wrong.
 A lot.
 Ask someone to be your 'code buddy' and replicate your figures, from the data, from scratch.
 - Knowing how long to keep trying something, and when to ask for help, is a tremendously useful skill.
 A useful guideline: if you know what next steps to take (keywords to Google, instructions to follow, control analyses to run) then take them first.
 If you can no longer identify how to move forward, don't waste time being stuck and ask for help or advice.
-       - Ask good questions; indicate what you've tried so far, what your current best answer is, and what specific guidance you need.
+       - To ask good questions (of me, or anyone else); indicate what you've tried so far, what your current best answer is, and what specific guidance you need.

 - Take a proactive role in your **career development**.
     - Take the time to explore your interests, to try things out, and to look widely at careers that may suit you.
 [Ashley Juavinett's book](https://cup.columbia.edu/book/so-you-want-to-be-a-neuroscientist/9780231190893) is a great start.